alexissavin/terraform-provider-solidserver/README.md

 ---
 **IMPORTANT**

-This official repository for this project is now managed by EfficientIP-Labs and available [here](https://github.com/EfficientIP-Labs/terraform-provider-solidserver/releases)
+The official repository for this project is now managed by EfficientIP-Labs and available [here](https://github.com/EfficientIP-Labs/terraform-provider-solidserver/releases)

 ---